robric/wiki-contrail-controller/Dns.md

-Four DNS modes are supported in the system.
+Four DNS modes are supported, IPAM configuration can select the DNS mode required.

 ## 1. None
 No DNS support for the VMs.